hbctraining/variant_analysis/lessons/06_aggregate_multiqc.md

 ### FastQC plots

-As we continue down the report, we can see that the FastQC plots are present.
+As we continue down the report, we can see that the FastQC plots are present and aggregrated.
 We won't go in these in detail, as we have already explored them in a [previous lesson](02_fastqc.md#evaluate-qc-metrics-from-fastqc).
 What we will highlight is that all samples are aggregated in the plots.

 Use the sequence quality figure below as an example.
-Rather than a single line, we now observe two colored lines; each line representing a different sample.
+Rather than a single line, we now observe lines representing each sample.
 If you hover over the line with your mouse, you will see a text box appear to with a sample name label and quality score at each base.
-The advanatge to having all samples in a single plot is that you can more easily spot trends across samples within a dataset.
+The advantage to having all samples in a single plot is that you can more easily spot trends across samples within a dataset.

 <p align="center">
 <img src="../img/Base_quality_scores.png" width="800">